 The Fanatec Connection |

 Below I’ll walk through what Corsair offers for sim racers right now, what’s coming, and where the ecosystem makes sense as a whole.
-I’ll also cover the cockpit they’ve built, because it’s a properly interesting piece of kit that deserves a closer look.
+I’ll also cover the cockpit that started life as a Corsair product and now sells under the Fanatec badge, because the story behind that rebrand tells you a lot about how the two brands are being positioned.

 Why Corsair?

 Corsair has been making gaming hardware since 1994.
 RAM, PSUs, cases, keyboards – the bread and butter of PC gaming.
-They know how to build systems that run reliably under a sustained load, critical for sim racing.
-A three-hour endurance race on triple 4K screens is a proper stress test for any PC, and Corsair’s VENGEANCE desktops are built for exactly that kind of sustained workload.
+They know how to build systems that run reliably under a sustained load, which matters more in sim racing than it does in most other gaming.
+A three-hour endurance race in iRacing or Assetto Corsa Competizione on triple 4K screens is a proper thermal and power stress test, and the VENGEANCE desktops are built for exactly that kind of sustained workload rather than the bursty 30-minute sessions a typical gaming PC is tuned for.

 The sim racing play is newer.
 The cockpit was announced at Gamescom 2024, designed by Mark Puck (known in the community as “Aussie Stig”).
-Then the Fanatec acquisition landed a month later.
+The Fanatec product-line acquisition landed a month later.
 Suddenly Corsair went from “PC company dipping into sim racing” to “the only brand that can sell you a complete rig top to bottom.”
-That’s PCs, monitors, cockpit, wheelbases, pedals, steering wheels, and even Elgato streaming gear for your sim racing content.
+That’s PCs, monitors, Vengeance RAM, RM-series power supplies sized for FFB hardware draw, cockpit, wheelbases, pedals, steering wheels, and Elgato Stream Deck gear tied into SimHub.

 What the Community Thinks

 From what I’ve read across forums and YouTube reviews, the reaction has been cautiously positive.
 The cockpit impressed people at Gamescom – GamerMuscle called the build quality “genuinely impressive” and noted zero flex at 27Nm of torque.
-The OverTake_gg crew confirmed it felt stable with no vibration.
-The main concern?
-Whether Corsair will support the sim racing community long-term or treat it as a side project.
-The Fanatec acquisition answered that question fairly decisively.
+The OverTake.gg crew confirmed it felt stable with no vibration.
+The main concern was always whether Corsair would support sim racing long-term or treat it as a side project.
+The Fanatec acquisition – and the subsequent decision to fold the cockpit into the Fanatec range as the ClubSport GT – answered that question fairly decisively.

-If you’re already invested in the Corsair ecosystem for your PC – iCUE lighting, VENGEANCE RAM, Corsair case – then adding their sim racing gear creates a genuinely cohesive setup.
-If you’re coming from a Simucube or Moza background, the hardware story is less compelling, but the PC and monitor side absolutely stands on its own.
+If you’re already invested in Corsair for your PC – iCUE lighting, VENGEANCE RAM, a Corsair case and PSU – then adding their sim racing gear creates a cohesive setup with everything tied together through one piece of control software.
+If you’re coming from a Simucube or Moza wheelbase, the cockpit-and-FFB story is less compelling, but the PC and monitor side absolutely stands on its own merits.

 Build and Design

-The cockpit uses 50mm steel tubing throughout – not aluminium extrusion profiles.
-Mark Puck designed it around a triangle construction principle, which is how you get lateral rigidity without the weight of solid plate steel.
+The cockpit uses 50mm steel tubing throughout – not the aluminium extrusion profiles you’d find on a Sim-Lab P1-X or a Trak Racer TR8.
+Mark Puck designed it around a triangle construction principle, which is how you get lateral rigidity without resorting to solid plate steel.
 It handles wheelbases up to 27Nm without any reported flex or vibration.
-That’s enough for a Simucube 2 Pro or a Fanatec Podium DD – basically anything short of the absolute top-tier industrial bases.
+That’s enough headroom for a Simucube 2 Pro or a Fanatec Podium DD – basically anything short of the absolute top-tier industrial bases.

 The toolless adjustment system uses lever handles throughout.
-Pedal distance, seat position, steering column angle – all adjustable without reaching for an Allen key.
+Pedal distance, seat position, steering column angle – all adjustable without reaching for an Allen key, which matters more than you’d think if more than one person uses the rig.
 It fits drivers from 5’0″ to 6’6″, which covers virtually everyone.

 What’s Included and What’s Optional